 Male Bulldog Size

 Male Bulldogs will typically reach a weight of about 50-55 pounds when fully grown.
-As far as height, they will usually measure between 10 and 15 inches to the top of the shoulder.
+As for their height, they will usually measure between 10 and 15 inches to the top of the shoulder.

 Female Bulldog Size

 The average weight for a fully grown female bulldog is around 45-50 pounds.
 They stand about the same height as a male Bulldog.